-Chewing & Destruction
+Chewing & Destruction in Dogs

 Chewing is normal and soothing.
 Problems arise when dogs don’t know what’s allowed — or when stress is the driver.